Takeaways from Digital Workplace Experience 2018

-How would you surmise the state of the digital workplace?
-Jason Blackwell, human factors engineer at IBM, nailed it when he cited a statement from his company's CIO during the 2018 Digital Workplace Experience conference.
-“When did it become OK to live like the Jetsons at home, but like the Flintstones at work?”
-IBM CIO Fletcher Previn said.
+How would you summarize the state of the digital workplace?
+Jason Blackwell, human factors engineer at IBM, nailed it when he shared a statement from his company's CIO, Fletcher Previn, during the 2018 Digital Workplace Experience conference: “When did it become OK to live like the Jetsons at home, but like the Flintstones at work?”
 It was one of the prevailing themes at the conference of digital workplace professionals last month at the Radisson Blu Aqua hotel in downtown Chicago.
 Questions liked these abounded during the second annual conference, co-hosted by Simpler Media Group (CMSWire's parent company) and Digital Workplace Group (DWG).
 Why can't we deliver superb employee experiences like we do in customer experience?
 Why is there such a disconnect between executives' ideas of employee engagement and that of actual employees?
 Brian Solis during his keynote said executives rank the priority of employee engagement at 8.3 out of 10 but employees rate engagement at 5.5.

 Digital Workplace Experience attendee and speaker Jon Ingham cited fellow speaker Dion Hinchcliffe's question of why does IT tend to be in charge of digital but is least prepared to deal with the core aspect of the people side, especially in the digital workplace's collaboration systems?
 Digital Workplace Experience attendee Brad Grissom, senior advisor of digital workplace solutions at Southwest Airlines, left the conference with some pressing questions: Why can't we get funding and priority?
 Will we ever reach a consensus definition of what the digital workplace is?
 Are we doing good?